 OVERVIEW: FirstEnergy is a U.S.-based “diversified energy company” committed to philanthropy through its corporate enterprise as well as through its charitable arm, the FirstEnergy Foundation.
-Supports goes to education, community development, and arts and culture.
-In order to be eligible, you must be in a community that receives FirstEnergy services.
+FirstEnergy supports education, community development, and arts and culture.
+In order to be eligible, grantseekers must be in a community that receives FirstEnergy services.

-IP TAKE: FirstEnergy gives modest amounts to pre-K and K-12 STEM classroom projects and higher amounts to college and university programs.
+IP TAKE: FirstEnergy awards modest grants to pre-K and K-12 STEM classroom projects and larger grants to college and university programs.
 It also provides larger amounts to community-organization STEM education initiatives.
-Unsolicited applications are not accepted, but that shouldn't stop you from contacting local management or the company's Community Involvement Department.
+Unsolicited applications are not accepted, but new grantseekers should still consider contacting local management or the company's Community Involvement Department.

-PROFILE: FirstEnergy, a “diversified energy company” headquartered in Akron, OH, is a funder of STEM education through both the Corporate Affairs & Community Involvement department and through the company’s charitable arm, the FirstEnergy Foundation.
-Which entity you approach for STEM education funding depends upon what you’re looking to fund.
+PROFILE: FirstEnergy, a “diversified energy company” headquartered in Akron, OH, funds STEM education through both the Corporate Affairs & Community Involvement department and through the company’s charitable arm, the FirstEnergy Foundation.
+Corporate funding prioritizes smaller pre-K and K-12 projects while the foundation provides larger grants to colleges and universities.

-The commonality between the corporate and foundation grants is geographic restriction.
-FirstEnergy provides funding to organizations operating in areas where it provides services and does business.
-This primarily includes portions of Pennsylvania, West Virginia, Ohio and New Jersey, Maryland, Virginia, Illinois and Michigan.
+Both corporate and foundation grants place geographic restrictions on their funding and only fund organizations operating in areas where FirstEnergy provides services and does business.
+This includes portions of Pennsylvania, West Virginia, Ohio and New Jersey, Maryland, Virginia, Illinois, and Michigan.

-On the corporate side, FirstEnergy’s commitment to STEM education comes in the form of STEM Classroom Grants.
-These classroom grants provide up to $1,000 to educators at schools and youth groups for those serving the pre-K and K-12 student sets.
+FirstEnergy’s funds corporate grants for STEM education through its STEM Classroom Grants program.
+These classroom grants provide up to $1,000 to educators at schools and youth groups for those serving pre-K and K-12 student.

-It’s also important to note what the STEM Classroom Grants won’t cover: media equipment, admissions fees, or transportation.
-These grants also can’t be used to compensate the classroom educators themselves (though funds can be earmarked for professionals who visit the classroom).
+STEM Classroom Grants cannot be used for media equipment, admissions fees, or transportation.
+These grants also may not be used to compensate the classroom educators themselves (though funds can be earmarked for professionals who visit the classroom).

 The FirstEnergy Foundation funds somewhat larger grants than the corporate grants do; however, the foundation will not directly support public or private schools for the pre-K or K-12 grade levels.
 Instead, it prioritizes both public and private colleges and universities.
-The only way for pre-K, elementary, and secondary schools can find a way to receive FirstEnergy Foundation funding, if that support flows through a school district’s established nonprofit foundation.
-But far more of this foundation’s STEM education support of younger students is given to community-based organizations—again, in the communities in which its corporate side provides services and does business.
+The only way for pre-K, elementary, and secondary schools to receive FirstEnergy Foundation funding is through a school district’s established nonprofit foundation.
+But far more of this foundation’s STEM education support of younger students is given to community-based organizations—again, in communities in which its corporate side provides services and does business.

-When it comes to foundation-based coffers, the greater amounts—and greater frequencies—are in the realm of higher education.
-This giving goes directly to general studies colleges and universities for STEM education programs, as well as STEM-centric schools and professional societies that support postsecondary STEM education.
+When it comes to foundation-based grants, the greater amounts—and greater frequencies—are in the realm of higher education.
+This funding goes directly to general studies colleges and universities for STEM education programs, as well as STEM-centric schools and professional societies that support postsecondary STEM education.
 Grant amounts can range from $50 to $1 million, with most landing between $1,000 and $5,000.

 The FirstEnergy Foundation does not accept unsolicited applications.
-Do not let this deter you.
-The foundation encourages you to make contact with local FirstEnergy management.
-The foundation also encourages you to reach out to its Community Involvement Department, and to look over the grant application.
+However, the foundation encourages new grantseekers to make contact with local FirstEnergy management, to reach out to its Community Involvement Department, and to look over the grant application.